 Dr. Jones (pictured above) called his pain-release discovery Strain CounterStrain.

-In short, CSC practitioners use their hands to strategically manipulate muscles, tendons and fascia.
+SCS Practitioners use their hands to strategically manipulate muscles, tendons and fascia.
 These "soft" tissues directly influence the joints of our body.
 Relax and release the tissue and its associated joint -- by positioning the body so as to shorten or compress these structures for a specific period of time -- and the body will function better.
-When CSC practitioners help you find the optimal treatment positions, you can increase range of motion, and ease pain and dysfunction.
+When SCS practitioners help you find the optimal treatment positions, you can increase range of motion, and ease pain and dysfunction.

 A Lucky Accident